FHantke/brave-browser-wiki/Debugging-brave-extension.md

 Click on `Load unpacked extension...` and choose the directory `src/brave/vendor/brave-extension/dev`.

 You'll be able to right click on the browser action icon and inspect to open developer tools for the browser action context.
 You can also go to `chrome://extensions/` and open developer tools for the background page.

+brave-extension can also be loaded without the `--disable_brave_extension`, but is not officially supported.